Talking Points Memo: Coverage

 In 2019, TPM was among the first outlets to uncover President Donald Trump’s pressure campaign on Ukrainian president Volodomyr Zelensky.
 In 2021, TPM was the first outlet to note that Trump had removed the U.S. Attorney for the Northern District of Georgia, BJay Pak, as part of his effort to substantiate false claims of voter fraud.

 In 2023, TPM was the first outlet to report that Congressman George Santos had made charges on donors' credit cards without their permission.
-Santos later plead guilty to charges that he had done so.
+Santos later pleaded guilty to charges that he had done so.